Is a legal separation just a pit stop on the way to divorce?

 A separation is definitely a softer option than a divorce, so it’s often a good way to figure out what you want and gain a little perspective.
 It’s always a good idea to take your time when it comes to making big decisions like this, so don’t be afraid of a separation.
 I see lots of marriages recover after a separation—and, of course, lots more people separate and reconcile than I see in my office.
 (Many people who separate don’t consult an attorney until they’ve decided that there’s no saving the marriage.)

-Today, and then again next Monday, we’re going to talk about separation.
+We’re going to talk about separation.
 What it means, what happens during a separation, and how you either save or end your marriage after you separate.
 What steps should you be taking?
 What does it mean to be separated—and do you really have to follow all the rules?
 What’s cohabitation, and does someone have to move out?
 Once you reconcile, what happens if you split up again?
 What if you decide you just a divorce?
 And at what point should you start thinking about talking to an attorney and getting some up to date, Virginia specific legal information about what you can expect to happen to you in your specific case?
 Let’s get started.

 What is a legal separation, and what does it mean?